gaehlerm/SoftwareEngineering/README.md

 AssertionError: should = 2, is = 1
 ```

-As you can see it’s pretty simple to write a test.
+As you can see, it's pretty simple to write a test.
 Not only in Python.
-There are testing libraries for all major programming languages.
-And from the testing library point of view you won’t have to learn much more than what I explained here for quite a while.
+There are testing libraries available for all major programming languages.
+From the perspective of the testing library, you won't need to learn much more than what I have explained here for a considerable period.

 Once again, the difficulty lies not in the usability of the testing framework.
-The much harder questions are what, when and how you should test.
-Let’s have a look at the code and try to understand.
+The much harder questions are what, when, and how you should test.
+Let's have a look at the code and try to understand.

 ### When

 Our class vector contains the member function `distance_to`.
-It is part of the interface of the class and therefore has to be tested.
+It is part of the class interface and, therefore, must be tested.
 This is the price you pay for public functions.
-Or rather: It’s a small fraction of the price you pay for having public functions.
-Keep functions private if possible.
-Private functions give you much more degrees of freedom as you are allowed to change them at will and you don't have to test them.
-For pubilc functions you have to make sure that the interface stays the same.
-Making a function public means that you guarantee that the function will stay the same.
-Avoid changing existing interfaces, it's a lot of work.
-Write tests for public functions to assert that you don't accidentaly change their behavior.
+Or rather, it's a small fraction of the price you pay for having public functions.
+Keep functions private whenever possible.
+Private functions offer greater flexibility since you can modify them freely without the need for testing.
+For public functions, you have to ensure that the interface remains the same.
+Ensuring a function is public means committing to keeping the function unchanged.
+Avoid altering existing interfaces; it requires a significant amount of work.
+Write tests for public functions to assert that you don't accidentally change their behavior.

 ### How

-Inside the test_vector.py file we write the test case.
-Before you miss it, I’d like the emphasize the very first line.
+Inside the test_vector.py file, we write the test case.
+Before you miss it, I'd like to emphasize the very first line.
 We want to test the `Vector` class.
-We have to import the corresponding file (or libary).
+We have to import the corresponding file (or library).

-Next, we define the test case.
-Every test case gets a unique name.
-This name will show up in the test report if this test fails.
-It is good practice to give the test case a name which explains fairly well what it tests.
-These names may be up to one line long if needed.
-You don’t use these names anywhere else so it doesn’t hurt having very long test names.
+Next, we will define the test case.
+Every test case receives a unique name.
+This name will appear in the test report if this test fails.
+It is good practice to give the test case a name that fairly explains what it tests.
+These names may be up to one line long if necessary.
+You don't use these names anywhere else, so it doesn't hurt to have very long test names.

-Inside the test we start with the setup part.
-In order to test the `distance_to` function we need two vector objects `v1` and `v2`.
-In the next line we calculate the distance between `v1` and `v2`.
+Inside the test, we start with the setup part.
+In order to test the `distance_to` function, we need two vector objects `v1` and `v2`.
+In the following line, we calculate the distance between `v1` and `v2`.

 Now comes the execution of the test.
-We check if the result of the test is correct.
+We check if the test result is correct.

 Good inputs should thoroughly test the code.
-But they should also be simple so that they’re easy to read.
-For tests it's even more important that they are easy to read than for normal code.
-Tests should not contain any fancy logic.
+But they should also be simple so that they are easy to read.
+For tests, it is even more important that they are easy to read than for normal code.
+Tests should not contain any complex logic.
 Just follow the pattern of the example above.
-Setup, check, tear-down.
+Set up, check, tear down.
 Make it as easy as possible.

-## General thoughts about tests
+## General Thoughts about Tests

-One of the main missunderstandings about tests is that tests are supposed to prove that there are no errors around.
-This corresponds to Dijkstras fundamental attempt to mathematically prove that a certain algorithm is correct.
-Which failed misserably.
-Programming is just too complex for such fundamental approaches.
-They won't work as the complexity in any decent sized program is too high.
+One of the main misunderstandings about tests is that they are supposed to prove that there are no errors present.
+This corresponds to Dijkstra's fundamental attempt to mathematically prove that a certain algorithm is correct.
+This failed miserably.
+Programming is too complex for such fundamental approaches.
+They won't work because the complexity in any decent-sized program is too high.
 It is simply impossible to prove that a program is correct.
-And therefore it is also impossible to write tests that prove that a program is correct.
-"Tests can only prove the existance of bugs, not their absence."
-[Dijkstra]
+And therefore, it is also impossible to write tests that prove that a program is correct.
+"Tests can only prove the existence of bugs, not their absence." - Dijkstra

-A lot of people think that the only reason for writing tests is finding or preventing bugs.
+Many people believe that the sole purpose of writing tests is to discover or prevent bugs.
 They couldn't be further from the truth.
 Of course this is one of the reasons why we write tests, but another reason is probably even more important: Tests enable us to fixate the behavior of the code.

-### Double Entry Book Keeping
+### Double Entry Bookkeeping

-Robert C. Martin compared programming with tests to Double Entry Book Keeping [Clean Craftsman].
+Robert C. Martin compared programming with tests to double entry bookkeeping [Clean Craftsman].
 I really like this comparison.
-In both cases you have two independent truths (creditor and debtor, or code and tests, respectively) that have to yield the same result.
-Once both truths yield equal results, it is highly likely that this result is correct.
-Especially if one of them is as easy as the code of tests.
-It is unlikely that the same mistake was made for both code and tests when implementing both of them independently.
+In both cases, you have two independent truths (creditor and debtor, or code and tests, respectively) that must produce the same result.
+Once both propositions yield equal results, it is highly likely that this outcome is correct.
+Especially if one of them is as simple as the test code.
+It is unlikely that the same mistake was made in both the code and tests when implementing them independently.

-Having two absolute truths allows you to play around with one of them.
-You still have something to check that the final result is correct.
-This allows you to refactor the code while leaving the tests as they are.
+Having two absolute truths allows you to manipulate one of them.
+You still have something to check to ensure that the final result is correct.
+This allows you to refactor the code while leaving the tests unchanged.
 Or you may change the tests while leaving the code as is.
-The other, untouched, component always works as a ground truth that you can compare your changes with.
-This allows you to refactor your code without having to be afraid that your code might break.
-And if your tests fail for some unknown reason, you can just undo your changes.
+The other, untouched component always serves as a ground truth against which you can compare your changes.
+This allows you to refactor your code without the fear of breaking it.
+If your tests fail for an unknown reason, you can simply revert your changes.

 Here is a very small example of a function with a test.